Sharing Settings

 Roles control the level of access that users have to records for each object:

-• Can access records owned by or shared with users below them in the hierarchy, unless specified otherwise in the organization-wide sharing defaults.
+• Access records owned by or shared with users below them in the hierarchy, unless specified otherwise in the organization-wide sharing defaults

 • Define a role hierarchy that represents data access needs, not your company’s organization chart.